calyxir/calyx/docs/frontends/ntt.md

 ## Installation

+Install the [calyx-py][./calyx-py.md] library.

 The generator also produces a table to illustrate which operations are occurring during each stage of the pipeline.
 This requires installing PrettyTable:

     pip3 install prettytables